NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-16-polish-rental-agreement-5-things-you-need-to-know.md

 **\- About BigDoor24.pl**

-We are a new free online service that matches Expats with property professionals that speak their language, providing cashback on home loans, in built discounts and more.
+We are a new free online service that matches Expats with property professionals that speak their language, providing cashback on home loans, in-built discounts and more.
 If you would like to support our service please [like our page on FB](https://www.facebook.com/bigdoor24/) now.

 _Please note that the above article is opinion only and so for legal issues covering any contract you should engage qualified professionals in your area. _